ceoas-coldex/MGR-instrumentation/README.md

 # MGR Instrumentation
-Codebase and documentation for unified data collection of the OSU COLDEX MGR lab instrumentation
+Codebase and documentation for unified data collection of the OSU COLDEX Marine and Geologic Reserve lab instrumentation.

 ## Overview

-purpose of this repo is
+The purpose of this repository is to provide a centralized hub for the sensors and instruments used to collect ice core data at COLDEX, the Center for OLDest ice EXploration.
+Sensor status, control, and live data streaming are all managed with a GUI.
+Data and notes are timestamped and saved to the disk - for more info, see [Data Management](#data-management).

-current sensors integrated are
+The current sensors integrated into this repository are the [Picarro Gas Concentration Analyzer](https://www.picarro.com/environmental/products/g2401_gas_concentration_analyzer), [Abakus Particle Counter](https://www.fa-klotz.de/particlecounters/liquids/particle-counter-liquids.php), Sensirion Liquid Flow Meters ([1](https://sensirion.com/products/catalog/SLI-2000) & [2](https://sensirion.com/products/catalog/SLS-1500)), and [Bronkhorst Pressure Controller](https://www.bronkhorst.com/en-us/products-en/pressure/iq-flow/?page=1#).

 This README describes installation/setup procedures, how to use the codebase, elements of the GUI, and data management.
-More documentation exists in each package:
+More documentation exists in the READMEs of each subfolder:

 - [Sensor Interfaces README](sensor_interfaces/README.md): documentation of the **sensors**, including user manuals, interfaces, simulated hardware, and steps for adding a new sensor
 - [Data Pipeline README](main_pipeline/README.md): crunchier documentation of the **data processing pipeline**, such as how data gets passed from sensing → interpreting → saving.